JeroenSchols/COMSET-GISCUP/ConceptDoc.md

 * Management of an entire fleet of taxis, i.e. a user provided **`Fleet Manager`** that determines an empty taxi's cruising path, assigns customers to taxi's, directs the taxi to pick-up and to drop-off.
 * Dynamic Travel Times.
-The travel time through each segment can vary as a function of time-of-day and is determined by a traffic model.
+The travel time through each segment can vary probabilistically as a function of time-of-day and is determined by a traffic model.
 * Failures.
 Taxis may fail at any time.